sunfounder/galaxy-rvr/docs/source/lesson7_ultrasonic_avoid.rst

     }

   * If the path is clear (the obstacle is more than 50 cm away), our Rover boldly moves forward.
-  * And if an obstacle is getting close (less than 50 cm but more than 15 cm away), our Rover wisely stops to avoid a collision.
+  * And if an obstacle is getting close (less than 50 cm but more than 15 cm away), our Rover will move forward at a lower speed.
-  * If an obstacle is too close for comfort (less than 15 cm away), our Rover will move forward at a lower speed.
+  * If an obstacle is too close for comfort (less than 15 cm away), the Mars rover will move backward and then turn to the left.

   .. image:: img/ultrasonic_flowchart.png